vpandichi/worldtour_proiect/README.md

 TO DO FOR TOMORROW 26/07: - work on javascript scroll effects - ok
                           - create database - created blog database

-TO DO FOR TOMORROW 27/07: - create registration page
+TO DO FOR TOMORROW 27/07: - create registration page - ok
-                          - fix admin page bug
+                          - fix admin page bug - ok

+TO DO FOR TOMORROW 28/07: - improve login page, allow users to log in (not only admin log in)
+                          - improve registration page
+                          - add user management to the admin page